harmon25/react_surface/README.md

 Creates a Surface + LiveView container for rendering and updating React components.

+## Features
-- Includes a liveview js hook which will perform an initial render of the component
+- LiveView js hook which performs performs rendering or hydration of the component
-  - New props provided in an update performs hydration, this keeps the components internal state intact when props are updated from the server
-- A React LiveView Context that is injected with each render/update providing access to liveview functions
+- A LiveView React Context that is injected with each render/update providing access to LiveView js functions
 - An optional SSR macro that can assist with generating placeholder or static react markup at compile time
   - This runs a hydrate when mounting, as it was rendered server side

+In the future:
+ - Integrate Surface with [React Server Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md#alternatives) if possible i.e use Surface for writing the React Server Component (Surface AST -> react/jsx?)

 ## Client Setup

 Create a components object to be passed into the hook generation function.
-Do not attempt to use `React.Suspense` with server rendered components until ReactDOMServer supports `Suspense`.

-*It is recommended to create a module that exports all your components.*
+*It is recommended to create a module that exports all your components used by react-surface.*
 `assets/js/components/index.js`:
 ```js
 import Component1 from "./component1"